Between Unsubstantiated Claims & Authentic Ayurveda, What Should Consumers Know?

 While we don’t have a simple agreed way of defining safety and efficacy or of Ayurvedic drugs, is it fair to apply the allopathic gold standard of Randomised Controlled Trials (RCTs) to traditional medicines?

-To understand the importance of Ayurveda, in episode 6 of Over2Shailaja, I speak to Dr Kishore Patwardhan, Professor of Ayurveda at Banaras Hindu University; Dr V Sujatha, Professor of Sociology at JNU, who has penned several books on Ayurveda; Dr Geetakrishnan, well-known Ayurvedic practitioner who is presently in WHO; and Dr Mael Vogeli, a French emergency medicine doctor who is currently studying the rasa shashtra branch of Ayurveda in Amrita University in Tamil Nadu.
+To understand the importance of Ayurveda, in episode 6 of Over2Shailaja, I speak to Dr Kishore Patwardhan, Professor of Ayurveda at Banaras Hindu University; Dr V Sujatha, Professor of Sociology at JNU, who has penned several books on Ayurveda; Dr Geetakrishnan, well-known Ayurvedic practitioner who is presently in WHO; and Dr Maël Voegeli, a French emergency medicine doctor who is currently studying the rasa shashtra branch of Ayurveda with AVP Research Foundation in Tamil Nadu and in Kerala.

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.